jamestonjes/community/frost/readme.txt

-The way each folder will work as they're added is as follows: maps is for maps deemed completed layouts is for discarded levels anyone can take over if they like textures/decals, you can guess what they have, aswell as their sourcefiles if applicable models will have a combination of both WIP and completed models, as well as their .blend files
+The way each folder will work as they're added is as follows: maps is for maps deemed completed wip is for only work in progress maps layouts is for discarded levels anyone can take over if they like textures/decals, you can guess what they have, aswell as their sourcefiles if applicable models will have a combination of both WIP and completed models, as well as their .blend files